valentina-b/out2fashion-weather-clothing-app/README.md

 Code Institute - Milestone Project 2 - Interactive Frontend Development

 OUT2FASHION is a mobile-first one-page web application that helps women stay stylish every day based on the clothing items they might need according to the weather forecast.
-The primary purpose of this web app is to inform the users about the daily weather forecasts in a fun and interactive way and to serve as a guidance for shopping relevant clothing items for their outfit of the day - buy what you like but also what you need!
+The primary purpose of this web app is to inform the users about the daily weather forecast in a fun and interactive way and to serve as a guidance for shopping relevant clothing items for their outfit of the day - buy what you like but also what you need!
 The secondary purpose is to give fashion brands an additional chance to market their products by every-day brand exposure in hope of increasing the sales.

 The overall goal of the app is to turn a simple daily repetitive act of checking weather forecast to plan out the outfit of the day into a fun experience.
 Besides the weather forecast, the app informs the users about the new clothing products on the market which are only 1 click away.